cgat-developers/ruffus/doc/tutorials/new_tutorial/introduction.rst

-        The pipeline produces three sets of results in parallel, as you might expect:
+        This produces three sets of results in parallel, as you might expect:

         .. code-block:: pycon